bskari/eclipse-hab/lora/README.md

 ## Laptop

-Run `ssh-agent fish` and `ssh-add ~/.ssh/id_ed25519` to unlock my SSH key.
+### Fancy monitoring script

+Run `python monitor_lora_pi.py` to have a fancy monitor.
+This will also periodically save the coordinates to a Google Earth file.
+Just open Google Earth and it will continually reload the coordinate file as it is updated.

+### Manual monitoring

-Connect to my phone's hotspot.
-Run `ip addr` to find your IP address.
-It should be listed under "wlp2s0" or something, and be something like "192.168.0.110".
-Run `sudo nmap -sP <IP range>`, e.g. 192.168.0.100-120, to find other computer IP addresses that are up.
+Connect to the phone's hotspot.
+Run `ip addr` to find the computer's IP address.
+Run `sudo nmap -sP <IP with last octet range>` to find the Pu's IP address.
+For example, if your IP is 192.168.0.120, run `sudo nmap 192.168.0.100-150`.
 One of those should be the Pi.
-You can connect to it by running `ssh pi@<IP>`, e.g. `ssh pi@192.168.0.104`.
-Because you unlocked the SSH key, it should automatically log in.
-Run `exit` to log out.
-Otherwise, the password is the same as this laptop's.

-(TODO) Now you can run this script and it will automatically show images from the Pi.
-Neat!
+Run `ssh-copy-id -i ~/.ssh/id_dsa_eclipse_pi.pub pi@<Pi IP>` to set up auto login.
+It might say it's already done, that's fine.

+Now you should be able to log into the Pi by running `ssh pi@<Pi IP>`.
+If not, the password is "eclipse".

+Run `tmux attach -t lora` to see the monitoring program.
+It looks like it won't refresh after being resized, so you might need to kill it and restart.

+Alternatively, you can just run `nc <Pi IP> 6004` from the laptop to view the raw messages.

+### Photos

+The Pi should receive photos about once a minute.
+After you've set up auto login, run `sh rsync.sh` to copy the files to this laptop.
+The script is smart and will only copy over new files.
+They'll be stored in the ssdv folder.
+The full path is /home/bs/Documents/eclipse-hab/lora/ssdv . `gwenview` is a nice image viewer.
+I would just run this script once in a while.

 ## Shutdown